gregwinn/TotallySafePark/README.md

 ```

 **User Roles**
-- All Users: Can create, update, and delete dinosaurs.
+- All Users: Can create, update, and delete dinosaurs, along with update cages.
 - Builders: Can create, cages.

 ---